 Ears can be a revealing indicator of a cat’s emotion.
 They can range from alert and facing forward when a cat is doing well and interested, to being flattened and rotated outwards.
 Although the latter can be an indicator of pain, it’s usually also present when a cat is experiencing fear.

 The closing of the eyes, or orbital tightening, starts with no indication of pain if they are wide open.
 As pain increases, they close to the point of squinting.
 However, this can also be an indicator of pleasure, such as a welcomed chin or butt scratch that expresses the cat’s appreciation for this action.
-Therefore, the context should be taken in perspective (e.g., if the cat is sleeping or actually painful).
+Therefore, the context should be taken in perspective (e.g., if the cat is sleeping or is actually in pain).

 The muzzle tension goes from a relaxed, round shape when pain is absent to a more tense, elliptical shape as pain becomes worse.